vtexdocs/help-center-content/docs/en/troubleshooting/Store operations/i-cant-receive-emails-from-vtex.md

 subcategoryId: 2Q0IQjRcOqSgJTh6wRHVMB
 ---

-__Tags/Keywords__: *message center, store settings, email templates, data export, error logs, spreadsheet import, authentication token.*
+**Tags:** Message center, Email templates, Spreadsheet import, Authentication token

 Through the [Message Center](https://help.vtex.com/en/tutorial/understanding-the-message-center--tutorials_84), VTEX allows merchants to customize email templates to be sent to users.
 These emails can be used to convey the following information:
 - In-store authentication token